appml/nano/index.md

 * **Syncthing** will no longer work.
 * **neutriNote Connector / Connector+** will no longer work.
 You may continue to sync your repository with 3rd party sync apps nonetheless.
-* "Pull to sync" from note list will no longer work.

 Should you decide to make the switch, go through the following steps with caution: